 The Galactic Empire faced a great challenge after the escape of the Rebel vessel, the Millennium Falcon.
 Site manager Darth Vader attempted, on numerous occasions, to capture Han Solo & Princess Leia (et al) with little success.
 This was not an issue of manpower or resources.
 The Galactic Empire had a massive fleet of starships, a moon-sized “Death Star”, and approximately 17 billion cloned “Storm Troopers.”
 After doing a gap analysis, in which management defined the skills needed for a future project and the skills that the organization had at the time, Mr. Vader decided that the Empire required outside assistance.
 They needed someone who could operate outside the rigid framework of Imperial job descriptions, someone with a certain array of special weapons and tracking devices that could assist them in achieving the objective of capturing the Rebel figure heads.

-Mr. Vader contacted his Head of Human Resources, Balton VanRhssk, who recommend they farm out the function of recruiting of a bounty hunter to Jabba the Hut, an amorphous blob from the planet Tattooine.
+Mr. Vader contacted his Head of Human Resources, Balton VanRhssk, who recommend they outsource the function of recruiting of a bounty hunter to Jabba the Hut, an amorphous blob from the planet Tattooine.
 Jabba recommended a number of reputable bounty hunters: I-88, Bossk, Dengar and Boba Fett.
 All of these qualified applicants were brought in for a “group interview” with Mr. Vader.
-After their interview was complete and it was verified that their B23-1-14 Imperial Peace Keeping Permit was in good standing, Mr. Vader selected Boba Fett as the most qualified applicant for the assignment.
+After their interview was complete and it was verified that their B23-1-14 Imperial Peace Keeping Permits were in good standing, Mr. Vader selected Boba Fett as the most qualified applicant for the assignment.

 The question facing Mr. Vader and Mr. VanRhssk was how to categorize Boba Fett’s employment status with the Empire?
 Ideally, they would prefer to categorize Boba Fett as an independent contractor, alleviating the Empire’s responsibility to pay certain taxes and health benefits.
 Given the dangerous nature of a Bounty Hunter’s work, it was doubtful that the Empire would want to be liable for any catastrophic injury that might befall Boba Fett during his assignment.